JackCurrie/Interview-Practice/README.md

 # Interview-Practice
-A collection of sketches in c++ loosely following the ever-class "Cracking the Coding Interview" (Thank you Gayle Laakman)
+A collection of sketches in c++ loosely following the ever-classic "Cracking the Coding Interview" (Thank you Gayle Laakman)